Brianconn71/fit-as-a-fiddle/TESTING.md

     * Issues were found regarding line length of python code in the migrations folder, I was unsure about whether or not this code should be validated and fixed.
 I asked in the #full-stack-frameworks-channel on Slack about what the best course of action would be.
 I was informed by Gaff the Channel Lead that as I did not write this code myself that I should not make any changes to the migrations files in question.
 So I heeded his advice and did not make the changes.

+* Add/edit Blog posts

+    * In testing, I realised at the very last second that the filename was not being displayed underneath the input area.

+    * I ran into this bug very very late and unfortunately I could not offer a solution or find an answer as to why, The images can be uploaded and changed but The filename is not displaying where I wanted it to display.

 ## User Story Testing